Check out our FAQs to see if this Fellowship is for you!

 Q2 Do I need to have a planet-positive project or idea in order to apply?

-To help us assess its feasibility, try to define the scope and goals of your project or idea as well as your plan for implementing it.
-During the fellowship journey, your project may change or evolve as you learn new things, and that’s to be expected.
-Your passion and determination, together with the ongoing support of the beVisioneers community, will help you make it stronger and improve its chances of success.
+Remember, your project may evolve during the fellowship journey as you gain new insights, and that’s completely normal!
+Your passion and determination, combined with the ongoing support of the beVisioneers community, will help strengthen your project and improve its chances of success.

 Q3 What do you mean by "planet-positive"?